microsoft/vscode-docs/docs/getstarted/settings.md

 Workspace settings override user settings.
 Workspace settings are specific to a project and can be shared across developers on a project.

 >**Note**: A VS Code "workspace" is usually just your project root folder.
 Workspace settings as well as [debugging](/docs/editor/debugging.md) and [task](/docs/editor/tasks.md) configurations are stored at the root in a `.vscode` folder.
 You can also have more than one root folder in a VS Code workspace through a feature called [Multi-root workspaces](/docs/editor/multi-root-workspaces.md).
-You can learn more at [What is a VS Code "workspace"?](/docs/editor/workspaces.md).
+You can learn more in the [What is a VS Code "workspace"?](/docs/editor/workspaces.md) article.

 ## Creating User and Workspace Settings